Anger Management Live with @ProjectProactive

 1. Ask yourself the Big Question: What do I need do right now to be happy and healthy in the long-term?

-2. Relaxation training - Anger is more emotional experience than intellectual - we may know what we are doing is problematic, but we are simultaneously being pumped full of chemicals that engage the fight-or-flight system and the threat centers of our brain.
+2. Relaxation training - Anger has a significant physiological component- we may know what we are doing is problematic, but we are simultaneously being pumped full of chemicals that engage the fight-or-flight system and the threat centers of our brain.
 Knowing how to tone this down is important.
 Things like deep breathing, mindfulness practices, and progressive muscle relaxation can be super helpful.
-But... relaxation techniques work best when practiced on a regular basis, when not angry - helps to build the skill of physically relaxing so can pull out later when needed, works best at 1-6 level of anger, once anger goes past a 6, these techniques not so practical.
+But... relaxation techniques work best when practiced on a regular basis, when not angry - it helps to build the skill of physically relaxing so you can pull it out later when needed.
+As well,relaxation techniques works best at 1-6 level of anger, once anger goes past a 6, these techniques become much more challenging to use (past this point, mindfulness and other distress tolerance techniques can be quite helpful).

 3. Learn your triggers - and prepare for it while you are calm.
 Mindfulness helps people recognize internal triggers.
 To figure out external triggers, make a list of anger-provoking situations for you.
 Take a look at it and see if you can recognize any patterns.
 Whatever your triggers, plan alternative behaviours and strategies you can use when you are starting to get triggered or anticipate entering into a triggering situation.